MChorfa/OWASP-Top-10-for-AI-Agents/README.md

-# OWASP Top 10 for AI Agents - Candidate Framework
+# Top Threats for Agentic AI

 #### Attention: We have decided to move this project to https://github.com/precize/OWASP-Agentic-AI.
 Please review that Github repo for any update.
 This Repo is depreciated.

 ## Overview
-This project documents the top 10 security risks specifically related to AI Agents, representing a comprehensive analysis of vulnerabilities unique to autonomous AI systems.
+This project documents the top security risks specifically related to AI Agents, representing a comprehensive analysis of vulnerabilities unique to autonomous AI systems.
 The document provides detailed descriptions, examples, and mitigation strategies for each risk, helping organizations secure their AI agent deployments effectively.

 ## Purpose
 As AI agents become increasingly prevalent because GenAI models, understanding and mitigating their security risks becomes crucial.
 This guide aims to: